astaba/ostep-homework/ch08-cpu-sched-mlfq/README.md

 prompt> ./mlfq.py --jlist 0,180,0:100,20,0 -q 10
 ```

-Running the simulator in this way creates a three-level MLFQ, with each level
+Running the simulator in this way creates a three-level **MLFQ**, with each
-having a 10-ms time slice.
-Two jobs are created: Job 0 which starts at time 0,
+level having a 10-ms time slice.
+Two jobs are created: Job 0 which starts
-runs for 180 ms total, and never issues an I/O; Job 1 starts at 100 ms, needs
+at time 0, runs for 180 ms total, and never issues an I/O; Job 1 starts at
-only 20 ms of CPU time to complete, and also never issues I/Os.
+100 ms, needs only 20 ms of CPU time to complete, and also never issues I/Os.

+### Priority boost

 Finally, there are three more parameters of interest.
-The -B flag, if set to a
+The `-B` flag, if set
-non-zero value, boosts all jobs to the highest-priority queue every N
+to a non-zero value, boosts all jobs to the highest-priority queue every `N`
 milliseconds, when invoked as such:

 ```sh
   prompt> ./mlfq.py -B N
 ```
 The scheduler uses this feature to avoid starvation as discussed in the
 chapter.
 However, it is off by default.

+### Gaming the Scheduler

-The -S flag invokes older Rules 4a and 4b, which means that if a job
+The `-S` flag invokes older Rules 4a and 4b (see Chapter 8.2), which means that
-issues an I/O before completing its time slice, it will return to that
+if a job issues an I/O before completing its time slice, it will return to
-same priority queue when it resumes execution, with its full allotment
+that same priority queue when it resumes execution, with its full allotment
 intact.
-This enables gaming of the scheduler.
+This enables gaming of the scheduler (see Chapter 8.2, one subtitle
+apart after Example 3 subtitle, third paragraph starting with "Second, ")

+### I/O burst policy

-Finally, you can easily change how long an I/O lasts by using the -i flag.
+Finally, you can easily change how long an I/O lasts by using the `-i` flag.
 By
 default in this simplistic model, each I/O takes a fixed amount of time of 5
 milliseconds or whatever you set it to with this flag.

 You can also play around with whether jobs that just complete an I/O are moved
-to the head of the queue they are in or to the back, with the -I flag.
+to the head of the queue they are in or to the back, with the `-I` flag.
 Check
 it out, it's fun!